indrabasak/indrabasak.github.io/_posts/2018-04-12-making-sense-of-blockchain.md

 #### Distributed Open Ledger

-You will notice a centralized ledger if you refer to Figure.
+You will notice a centralized ledger if you refer to Figure 3.
 However, a blockchain's goal is a decentralized open ledger in order to remove any single point of failure and also to do away with any central authority (big brother).
 The blockchain achieves this goal by **distributing** copies of open ledger